makersmakingchange/Single-Message-Playback-Switch/README.md

 ### 3. How to build this device for someone else

-If you have the skills and equipment to build this device, and would like to donate your time to create the switch for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.
+If you have the skills and equipment to build this device, and would like to donate your time to create the device for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.

 ## Getting Started

 ### 1. Read the Makers Checklist

-The [Maker Checklist(/Documentation/Single_Message_Playback_Switch_Maker_Checklist.pdf) outlines the steps required to build the device.
+The [Maker Checklist](/Documentation/Single_Message_Playback_Switch_Maker_Checklist.pdf) outlines the steps required to build the device.

 ### 2. Order the Off-The-Shelf Components